syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Asp.md

 {% endhighlight %}

-{% highlight vb.net %}

-'Loads the image from disk
-Dim image As PdfImage = PdfImage.FromFile(Server.MapPath("~/AdventureCycle.jpg"))
-Dim bounds As New RectangleF(176, 0, 390, 130)
-'Draws the image to the PDF page page.Graphics.DrawImage(image, bounds)

-{% endhighlight %}

-{% endtabs %}

 The following methods can be used to add text to a PDF document.

 1. DrawString() method of the PdfGraphics